japthisuraj/Telangana-Weather-Data-Analysis-using-Power-BI/README.md

 # Telangana-Weather-Data-Analysis-using-Power-BI
 Built an end-to-end Power BI dashboard to monitor and analyze key business metrics such as sales, profit, and customer demographics.

 Utilized advanced DAX calculations and data modeling techniques to generate dynamic visuals and filterable insights.

+Empowered decision-making with interactive charts, slicers, and KPIs tailored for regional and product-level performance tracking.